earthlab/earthpy/CONTRIBUTING.rst

 Style
 -----

-- `Earthpy` currently only supports python 3 (3.2+).
-Please test code locally in python 3 when possible (all supported versions will be automatically tested on Travis CI).
+- `Earthpy` currently only supports Python 3 (3.2+).
+Please test code locally in Python 3 when possible (all supported versions will be automatically tested on Travis CI).

 - Follow [PEP 8](https://www.python.org/dev/peps/pep-0008/) when possible.
 Some standards that we follow include:
     - The first word of a comment should be capitalized with a space following the `#` sign like this: `# This is a comment here`
     - Variable and function names should be all lowercase with words separated by `_`.
     - Class definitions should use camel case - example: `ClassNameHere` .